NVIDIA/NeMo-Aligner/docs/user-guide-experimental/self_rewarding.rst

     .. tab-item:: Slurm
         :sync: key4

-         To run SPIN model training with Slurm, use the script below.
+         To run Self-Rewarding model training with Slurm, use the script below.
 The script uses 4 nodes, but you can change the node count to something different:

          .. code-block:: bash